ibexa/documentation-user/docs/pim/create_product.md

 The new item appears in the tree.
 3. Click **Create content** in the upper-right corner of the [My dashboard](../getting_started/discover_ui.md) screen.
 In this case you have to choose Content Type and select where the content will be located.

 1\.
-If you are adding a new product use one of the methods mentioned above and continue with the procedure.
+If you are adding a new product, use one of the methods mentioned above and  and skip to step 3.

-If you want to edit existing product, click the **Edit** button next to a name of the product item that you want to modify and skip to step 3.
+2\.
+If you are editing an existing product, click the **Edit** button next to a name of the product item that you want to modify and skip to step 4.

 ![Adding a Product](img/add_product.png "Adding a Product")